carlokos/OnlineStoreFrontend/README.md

 Once you have both repositories on your machine, organize the directories correctly according to the `docker-compose.yml`.
 Please check the provided `docker-compose.yml` for guidance.

-- Backend
+- Backend from repository
 -- Backend-files
-- Any name
+- Any folder name
--- Frontend
+-- Frontend from repository
 ---- Frontend-files

 # How to use it